Trails Information

 - Tell others where you’ll be.
 If possible, avoid exploring alone.
 Tell someone where you are going and when you plan to return.

-- Wear a helmet when biking.
-Check with park HQ to match the trail to your skill level.
+- Bike safely.
+Check with park headquarters to match the trail to your skill level.
 Wear a helmet to protect yourself in case of a crash.

 - Potentially harmful plants and animals live here.
 You’ll see them more easily if you stay on trails.
 Do not approach wildlife!